0. Installation

 Suppose you wish to make each number red.
 In LaTeX, you can make a

-number red using the code {\color{red} %s}
+number red using the code {\color{red} %s}, where

-indicates where the number should go.
+%s indicates where the number should go.
 In order to make

 each number red, we would specify the following: